skycoin/skycoin/README.md

 located in `./static/`.

 The GUI consists of a `node-webkit` binary and an `skycoin.nw` file which contains the frontend code and the skycoin binary.
-When running the GUI, the `node-webkit` binary is executed, it unpacks the `app.nw` file, forks skycoin which runs an http server on `localhost:$randomport`, and the GUI's `index.html` is served from there.
+When running the GUI, the `node-webkit` binary is executed, it unpacks the `skycoin.nw` file, forks skycoin which runs an http server on `localhost:$randomport`, and the GUI's `index.html` is served from there.

-If you are trying to run the skycoin GUI client on a platform that we are not targeting, you can use run `node-webkit` with the `skycoin.nw` file produced by the build scripts in `compile/`.
+If you are trying to run the skycoin GUI client on a platform that we are not targeting, you can run `node-webkit` with the `skycoin.nw` file produced by the build scripts in `compile/`.

 Available Platforms